 The risk significance of a finding is determined by summing the DCDF for all credible fire scenarios in the area(s) being evaluated.
 However, some fire scenarios are not affected by the degraded conditions, and the corresponding DCDF values are equal to zero.
 Consequently, the ignition sources involved in these scenarios can be omitted from the list.
 For example, if a finding is related to the degradation of specific portions of a water-based fire suppression system, it may be appropriate to limit the fire ignition source search to those sources whose coverage is impacted by the specific degradation.

 One fire ignition source scenario that is applicable to all areas of the plant is transient fuel fires (e.g., trash, refuse, temporary storage materials).
+Evidence of transient combustible controls should be noted during information gathering.
+Additional information regarding acceptable transient combustible controls is provided in Attachment 5.

 An ignition source is either considered to be in a corner or free-burning.
-The corner location assumed for ignition sources that are within 2 ft. of two intersecting walls.
-Ignition sources that are are considered to be free-burning.
+The corner location is assumed for ignition sources that are within 2 ft. of two intersecting walls.
+Ignition sources that are not located in a corner are considered to be free-burning or in the open.

 For most fire ignition sources, the fire frequency is provided on a per component basis.
-However, for thermoplastic cables, transients, and hot work a likelihood rating assignment as low, medium, or high is required.
+However, for thermoplastic cables, transients, and hot work, a likelihood rating assignment as low, medium, or high is required.
 The guidance for assigning these ratings is provided in Attachment 4.

-Should a degradation finding be encountered that is very specific to fires involving one or more specific fire ignition sources, then the SDP Phase 2 analysis should be focused on only those specific sources.
+Should a FPP degradation finding be encountered that is very specific to fires involving one or more specific fire ignition sources, then the Fire Protection SDP Phase 2 analysis should be focused on only those specific sources.

 Identify Nearest and Most Vulnerable Targets